Skip to main content

 5 mentions Positive Neutral Negative

-Overall, the game's stability is generally solid with no significant loading or saving issues, and it rarely crashes.
-However, players have noted some bugs and glitches, particularly in the early access phase, including a missing mapping system and combat issues, with specific problems reported on the Linux/nouveau version.
-Many users recommend waiting for further updates to address these stability concerns before fully engaging with the game.
+Overall, the game's stability is generally solid with no major loading or saving issues, and it rarely crashes.
+However, players have noted some bugs and glitches, particularly in the early access phase, including a missing mapping system and combat issues, with specific problems reported on the Linux version.
+Many users recommend waiting for further updates to address these stability concerns before diving in.

 • “No loading or saving problems; the game runs smoothly without any freezes or crashes.”

-• “The stability of the game is impressive, with seamless transitions and no interruptions.”
+• “The stability of the game is impressive, with consistent performance throughout.”

 • “It's often buggy (that's to be expected in early access) and I prefer to wait for the gremlins to get ironed out first.”